gomorpheus/morpheus-docs/administration/tenants/configuring_multi_tenancy.rst

 * Workflows
 * Roles

 ..
-NOTE:: Virtual Image Templates can also be made available to multiple select Tenants when set to private.
+NOTE:: Virtual Image Blueprints can also be made available to multiple select Tenants when set to private.

 Cloud Visibility & Assignment
 ``````````````````````````````